iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

 [TOC]

-!!! warning

-    THIS IS A DRAFT, DO NOT APPLY ANY STEPS MENTIONED IN THIS TUTORIAL.

 !!! note "Paid Remote Upgrade Support"

     We offer remote upgrade support if you don't want to get your hands dirty,